mattermost/docs/source/developer/localization.rst

 5 - Compile and run **Mattermost** to confirm everything works.
 You can then review and verify translations from your machine.

 If you find a string that has not been translated, search for the string in the respective localization file to confirm it's included for translations.
-You can find the English version for server, webapp and mobile projects below
+You can find the English version for server, webapp, and mobile projects below

   - https://github.com/mattermost/mattermost-server/blob/master/i18n/en.json
   - https://github.com/mattermost/mattermost-webapp/blob/master/i18n/en.json